wbgdao/whitebeakgang.github.io/content/roadmap/_index.md

 type: page
 ---

-## Public Discord
+## Join us on Discord

 ![Public Discord](/images/roadmap/public-discord.jpeg "Public Discord")

-The WhiteBeakGang has opened a public [Discord](https://discord.gg/4DhfT6Dnqg) for all of it's members and the larger community.

-This is to provide a place to plan and discuss things as a team and work together to achieve our goals.
+It's all about Community!
+WhiteBeak holder or not--everyone is welcome.

+Our [Discord](https://discord.gg/4DhfT6Dnqg) is designed to enhance the Chicken Derby experience and bring together like-minded derby enthusiasts for teamwork and support.

+Come chat, learn, strategize and join the fun!

 [Read More](/roadmap/public-discord)

-## WBG Snacks
+## Snacks are on us!

 ![WBG Snacks](/images/roadmap/wbg-snacks.jpeg "WBG Snacks")

-Working on adding value to a community is tough work and the WhiteBeakGang wants to make sure everyone has the energy needed to power through.
-Check out the `☕️free-snacks` channel in the [Discord](https://discord.gg/4DhfT6Dnqg) to refuel!
-The snack account will be refilled weekly so grab a coffee and chat a while with your fellow WhiteBeaks.
+We work long and Play hard.
+To make sure we keep that little edge The WhiteBeaks provide free snacks and energy through the `☕️free-snacks` channel in our [Discord](https://discord.gg/4DhfT6Dnqg).

+Early morning, late night or when you  need a little extra refueling, grab a coffee on us and let’s keep working!

 [Read More](/roadmap/wbg-snacks)

-## WBG Giveaways
+## Contests, Giveaways and Merch

 ![WBG Giveaways](/images/roadmap/wbg-giveaways.jpeg "WBG Giveaways")

-WhiteBeakGang Merch and other Giveaways have started for all WBG members.
-These can be found in the public Discord in the `🎉Giveaways` channel.
-They are free to enter so make sure you are taking full advantage!
+You're missing out if you're not joining our contests and giveaways.

+Would you like one of our WhiteBeak coffee mugs?
+Want to win some Chickens for the Derby?
+How does winning another WhiteBeak sound?

+Come on in and join the games, share some laughs, create a meme and have some fun.

+Loads of contests and giveaways for our WhiteBeak Merch and other items in the `🎉Giveaways` channel.

+Clock is ticking!!

 [Read More](/roadmap/wbg-giveaways)

-## Website Launch
+## 3..2..1..
+Website Activated..
+Not just for WhiteBeaks!

 ![WBG Website](/images/roadmap/website-launch.png "WBG Website")

-The website you are visiting now has been put together to be a singular place to find official news and updates being shared from the WhiteBeak community.
-Visit here to see our official Partners, Merch Showcase, Roadmap, and recent blog posts and stay up to date on all things WBG.
+Of course you’ll find your WhiteBeak official news and updates from the WhiteBeak Community.

+But you’ll also find information on our Official [Partners](/partners), our [Showcase](/showcase) of Merchandise, [Roadmap](/roadmap), Blogs and more!

+There’s a few more surprises up our sleeve..
+Coming Soon!!

 [Read More](/roadmap/wbg-website)

-## WBG Membership Token Launch
+## WhiteBeakGang Token Launch

 ![WBG Mystery](/images/roadmap/wbg-mystery.jpeg "WBG Mystery")

+You heard that right!

-These limited edition tokens will be used to grant access to the WBG community and qualify people for various activities.
-More details regarding the various utilities to come soon.
-Stay tuned!
+These limited edition tokens will be used to grant access to the WhiteBeak Community as well as qualify you for even MORE games, contests and giveaways!

+We have some other utilities we’re working on.
+Stay Tuned!
+More to come..

 [Read More](/roadmap/wbg-token-launch)

-## Know Your Chickens / Bawku
+## Bawku..
+Hawku for Chickens!

 ![Chicken Analysis Websites](/images/roadmap/chicken-analysis-websites.jpeg "Chicken Analysis Websites")

-The popular sites for doing horse analysis and market research in Zed Run are desperately needed for Chicken Derby as well so WhiteBeakGang will be building them!

-These will be open to the entire community so that everyone will be able to access this info to make more informed decisions.
+The amazing market analysis that Hawku provides for the ever so popular Zed Run is desperately needed for our Chickens!
+No one understands this more than us!

+So, WhiteBeakGang is building it!
+Our new Bawku project will be open to the community, not just WhiteBeak  members.

+The WhiteBeakGang wants to ensure that the entire Chicken Derby Community is able to access this bank of information so that everyone can view the data and make well-informed decisions on how to manage your coop.

 [Read More](/roadmap/chicken-analysis-websites)